 - Unstructured: It is the non-arranged data with an unfamiliar schema like audio and video files.

-- Semi-Structured: It is the partially arranged data that does not have a fixed format like XML and JSON.
+- Semi-Structured: It is partially arranged data that does not have a fixed format like XML and JSON.

-How Big Data evolved?
+How does Big Data evolve?

-The idea of big data gained thrust in the early 2000s when Doug Laney, industry analyst, hinged the now-mainstream description of big data as the three V’s:
+The idea of big data gained thrust in the early 2000s when Doug Laney, an industry analyst, hinged the now-mainstream description of big data as the three V’s: